-My wife and I changing mortgage lender for our apartment in Meopham with Kent Reliance.
-We have a son approaching twenty who lives with us.
+My wife and I intend to remortgage our penthouse in Meopham with Virgin Money.
+We have a son 18 who lives at home.
 Our solicitor requested us to identify any adults other than ourselves who reside at the property.
-The solicitor has now sent a form for our son to sign, waiving any legal rights in the event that the flat is repossessed.
-I have a couple of questions (1) Is this form unique to the Kent Reliance conveyancing panel as he never had to sign this form when we bought 4 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+Our lawyer has now e-mailed a document for our son to sign, giving up any rights in the event that the property is forfeited by the lender.
+I have two questions (1) Is this document specific to the Virgin Money conveyancing panel as he never had to sign this form when we remortgaged 4 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

-On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Kent Reliance.
-This is solely used to protect Kent Reliance if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
+First, rest assured that your Virgin Money conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Virgin Money.
+This is solely used to protect Virgin Money if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
 It does not impact your son’s right to inherit the apartment.
-Please note that if your son were to inherit and the mortgage in favour of Kent Reliance had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.
+Please note that if your son were to inherit and the mortgage in favour of Virgin Money had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-It is not clear whether my mortgage offer requires a lease extension.
-I have called into my local Meopham building society branch on numerous occasions and was told they are content with the situation and they will lend.
-My Meopham conveyancing solicitor - who is on the bank conveyancing panel- called to say that they would not lend based on their specific requirements.
+I can not work out if my lender requires a lease extension.
+I have called into my local Meopham bank branch on numerous occasions and was told they are content with the situation and they will lend.
+My Meopham conveyancing solicitor - who is on the bank conveyancing panel- telephoned and was told they would not lend in accordance with their specific requirements.
 Who do I believe?

-Provided that the lawyer is on the lender panel, she or he must follow the Council of Mortgage Lenders’ Handbook conditions for the lender.
-Unless your lawyer obtains specific confirmation in writing that the lender will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
-We would suggest that you ask the mortgage company to contact your lawyer in writing confirming that they will accept the number of years left on the lease.
+Your conveyancing practitioner has to follow the Council of Mortgage Lenders’ Handbook Part 2 provisions for your bank.
+Unless your lawyer obtains specific confirmation in writing that the mortgage company will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
+We would suggest that you ask the bank to contact your lawyer in writing confirming that they will accept the number of years left on the lease.